Atoll 11' Review

 While inflating the board is our least favorite part of the paddling process for any inflatable SUP, the Atoll makes it no more painful than it needs to be.
 With some consistent effort for a few minutes, you'll be ready to hit the water with a versatile and capable vessel.

-With a reasonable middle of the pack price tag and consistent high-end performance across the board, the Atoll 11 provides great value.
-Although some pricer models outperform it, the Atoll provides solid performance at a much lower price and stands out above other bargain-priced models.
+With a reasonable middle-of-the-pack price tag and consistent high-end performance across the board, the Atoll 11 provides great value.
+Although some pricier models outperform it, the Atoll provides solid performance at a much lower price and stands out above other bargain-priced models.
 With a versatile, capable design, well-matched accessories including a high-quality paddle, and an appropriate price tag, the Atoll provides great value for users looking for increased addling performance without breaking the bank.

 — Nick Bruckbauer

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More